2020 Team Speedway Junior World Championship

 The 2020 Team Speedway Junior World Championship was the 16th FIM Team Under-21 World Championship season.
-The final took place on 5 September 2020, at the Varde Moror Arena in Outrup, Denmark.
+The final took place on 5 September 2020, at the Varde Motor Arena in Outrup, Denmark.
 The event had originally been planned for 22 August but was delayed due to concerns over the COVID-19 pandemic.

 Poland won their 13th Team Under-21 World Championship, and their seventh in succession.